Best practice for writing useful software

 - Do not integrate a GUI unless your functionality requires it.
 GUIs consume

 human time, text-based interfaces allow automation.
-GUIs can cause
+GUI front-ends separated

 - Use plain text files with explanatory comments for configuration.
 XML is